bcnmy/docs/docs/FAQ.md

 ## Bundler & Paymaster

-**Is the bundler url same for all chains?**
+**Is the bundler URL the same for all chains?**

-yes, bundler url is same for all testnets.
+Yes, the bundler URL is same for all testnets.
 For mainnet you can reach out to us.

-**How to sign userOp manually?**
+**How can I sign the userOp manually?**

-To sign the userOp, first calculate the userOpHash and then sign it using the same signer, account was created. you can find more details [here](https://hackmd.io/@xWzOEjWIRIKP22EKSdIgEg/Hk5SGcK-o).
+To sign the userOp manually, first, calculate the userOpHash and then sign it using the same signer, the account is then created. you can find more details [here](https://hackmd.io/@xWzOEjWIRIKP22EKSdIgEg/Hk5SGcK-o).

 **Can I just use Biconomy’s bundler with another smart account implementation?**